 Movement for Justice

-We also suggest that you contact your MP and MEP for support.
-You can find out who your MP and MEP are – and email them direct – via this website: www.writetothem.com You can also phone your MP’s office at the House of Commons via the main switchboard: 0207 219 3000.
+We also suggest that you contact your MP for support.
+You can find out who your MP is – and email them direct – via this website: www.writetothem.com You can also phone your MP’s office at the House of Commons via the main switchboard: 0207 219 3000.
 Ask for the MP’s secretary or researcher.